stuffbydavid/RayEngine/README.md

 # RayEngine
 RayEngine is a C++ rendering engine for CPU/GPU accelerated ray tracing utilizing [Embree](https://embree.github.io/) and [OptiX](https://developer.nvidia.com/optix).
-It was created for a Bachelor's Thesis in Computer Science and the report can be found [here](http://www.stuffbydavid.com/dl/thesis).
+It was created for a Bachelor's Thesis in Computer Science and the report, described [here](http://www.stuffbydavid.com/dl/thesis).

 ## Running the program
 RayEngine is for Windows only (64-bit) and requires a NVIDIA GPU to be able to launch.
-The executable can be found in the "RayEngine" folder as "RayEngine.exe".
+Click the green "Clone or download" button and "Download ZIP".
+The executable can be found in the "RayEngine" folder as "RayEngine.exe" after extracting.
 The following must also be installed:
 * **ImageMagick 6.9.4**: http://www.imagemagick.org/download/binaries/ImageMagick-6.9.4-9-Q16-x64-dll.exe

 ## Controls and settings